 It is often very confusing when starting out in calligraphy to be faced with bottles of different inks, some specifically for calligraphy, some for drawing and some for fountain pens.
 What’s best to use?
 To avoid any confusion I would strongly recommend paint rather than ink, and, in some cases, paint is actually far better than ink on challenging papers or when writing in books.
 So if using paint, then the only paint I would recommend is Schmincke Calligraphy Gouache.
 I know I’m a bit biased because I did work with Schmincke to develop the paints, but my payment ended there, and I now recommend them because they are really good!

 ******Schmincke Calligraphy Gouache special offer!
 L Cornelissen, main suppliers of Schmincke Calligraphy Gouache, have very kindly arranged a fantastic offer!
-If you subscribe to my newsletter (subscribe here) then the price of the set of 13 x 20 ml tubes in a wooden box with an explanatory leaflet is £60 instead of £97.
-AND for those who live in the UK the p+p is FREE for a limited time.
-(The cost of p+p from Cornelissen is very reasonable for non-UK).
-If you would like to have this set, which will last most people a lifetime if they are calligraphers and/or painters of mediæval miniatures (ie don’t use a whole tube at one go!), then send me an email through my website and I’ll send you back your own personal code which you then use when you contact Cornelissen!
+THIS IS ONLY FOR SUBSCRIBERS TO MY NEWSLETTER, and if you are a new subscriber, it is expected that you are honourable and subscribe for at least a year and hopefully longer, rather than being dishonourable and subscribing to get the offer and then unsubscribing a month or so later (subscribe here) then the price of the set of 12 x 20 ml tubes in a wooden box with an explanatory leaflet is £75 instead of £140 +p+p.
+(The cost of p+p from Cornelissen for non-UK is very reasonable).
+If you would like to have this set, which will last most people a lifetime if they are calligraphers and/or painters of mediæval miniatures (ie don’t use a whole tube at one go!), then send me an email through my website and I’ll send you back your own personal code which you then use when you contact Cornelissen.
+You will also need to send me a screenshot of your subscription confirmation or the most recent newsletter.

 For more information about the selection of colours and how to mix them, there is a special Calligraphy Clip here.